 Conference ECIS '20: European Conference on Information Systems, 2020

-I consider the second paper I wrote to be a very notorious improvement compared to the first.
+Description: I consider the second paper I wrote to be a very notorious improvement compared to the first.
 In this paper, we extended JusticeChain to support audit processes - by encoding dummy audit rules into smart contracts.
 This technique caught the interest of the reviewers, as it could be easily integrated with real audits, given that the audit rules satisfy the GDPR.

 Rafael Belchior, Miguel Correia, André Vasconcelos